sourcegraph/sourcegraph-public-snapshot/enterprise/dev/deployment-lag-notifier/README.md

 The code for this is largely inspired by [Deployment Notifier](../deployment-notifer/README.md).

 ## Usage
-Run `go run *.go -dry-run` to test the application locally.
+Run `make`.
 The message (as would be sent to slack) should be printed out to the console.

-If you would like to actually post the message, either configure the `-slack-webhook-url` flag or set the `SLACK_WEBHOOK_URL` environment variable.
+If you would like to actually post the message, either configure the `-slack-webhook-url` flag or set the `SLACK_WEBHOOK_URL` environment variable and then run `make prod`.

 ## Flags